epic-64/binbreak/README.md

 - make it executable: `chmod +x binbreak-linux`
 - run the game: `./binbreak-linux`

+## Controls
+- use the arrow keys for navigation
+- press Enter to confirm choices
+- press Esc to exit a game mode or the game.
+CTRL+C also works to exit the game.

 Instead of relying on prebuilt binaries, you can also build from source.

 ## Retro aesthetics